ssailor96/duplicate-file-checker/README.md

 ```
 Deleted files will not have their information recorded.

+## Log File

+The program generates a log file with two types of messages: INFO and WARNING.
+If a log file already exists, it will be appended to instead.

+INFO messages are for:
+- Stating the start or stop of a session
+- System/release/version information
+- Whether or not duplicates are found
+- Whether or not duplicates are kept
+- Which files are deleted
+- Hash report creation

+WARNING messages are only used for invalid user input.

 ## Outputs

 - hash_report-*currentdatetime*.json
+- std.log

 ## Notes

 - Make sure to use correct input (a path to a file or directory).
-If incorrect input is used, the program will exit and need to be run again.
+If incorrect input is used, the program will print "Invalid input" to the console and reprompt the user for input.
 - The path provided must be an absolute path.

 ## License